 Learn how to make the best gluten-free pizzelle recipe and you’ll enjoy crisp, authentic Italian pizzelles in minutes!
 Discover expert tips, different flavorings, creative uses for gluten-free pizzelles, along with an easy dairy-free modification.

-In my family, it wouldn’t be Christmas time without a stack of light and crispy pizzelles covered in a thick dusting of powdered sugar.
+In my family, it wouldn’t be Christmas time without a stack of light and crispy homemade pizzelles covered in a thick dusting of powdered sugar.
 This gluten free pizzelle recipe keeps the tradition alive, but with a taste so authentic, no one knows the difference!

-Below I will share how to make gluten-free pizzelles, the best gluten-free flour to use, flavor variations, along with many expert tips!
+This pizzelle recipe can be creatively used to make gluten-free cannoli, cookie sandwiches, ice cream waffle cones or dessert bowls.
+Below I will share which is the best gluten-free flour to use, flavor variations, along with many expert tips!

 - Eggs – I have not tested the recipe without eggs, but I have seen vegan recipes using egg substitutes, such as Just Egg.